deeptipooja37/fizzBuzzSolution/README.md

 # fizzBuzzSolution
 Solution to the fizzBuzz Problem, where input is a JSON file and need to be varified as valid FizzBuzz String.

-/**
-* update file extensions and remove sufix .tmp for executables.
-*/

 Attached are two executables and the running project archive named follwoing

 	fizzBuzzSolution-0.0.1-SNAPSHOT-jar-with-dependencies.jar is independent and has dependencies included inside the jar file.